hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

 The [borrow-checker][] in particular has a reputation for its learning curve.
 My purpose for making comparisons to Rust is to provide context for specific ways in which I think Go could be better.
+Rust borrows a lot of good ideas from other languages, and puts them together in one nice package.
-There are some good ideas in Rust that are not tied to borrow-checking, and I think that Go could be a better language if it adopted some of those ideas.
+Most of those ideas are not even tied to borrow-checking.
+I think that Go could be a better language if it adopted some of the same ideas that Rust has adopted.

 [borrow-checker]: https://doc.rust-lang.org/book/ownership.html